 Preparedness & Response Plan (ERP) discussed in the HSE MRC Meetings and revised based on Lessons Learned?
 12. Is Emergency Response Control Centre LMT Room / Alternate LMT Room available with tested resources?
 13. Is list of required resources for ERTs identified, available, and maintained?
-Enter prise Risk Management OGM/P-HSE-5.1 14.
+Enter prise Risk Management OGM/P-HSE-5.1 24.
 Is Hazards Identification & Risk Assessment (HIRA) Team formulated and conducted HIRA?
-15. Is Location-based Risk Register developed/ updated by HIRA Team, reviewed by HSE MRC and approved by Location Charge?
-16. Are Risk Ratings communicated to all concerned stakeholders?
-Job V ulnerability /Hazard Analysis OGM/P-HSE-5.2 17.
+15. Is Location-based Risk Register developed/ updated by HTRA Team, reviewed by HSE MRC and approved by Location Charge?
+26. Are Risk Ratings communicated to all concerned stakeholders?
+Job V ulnerability /Hazard Analysis QGM/P-HSE-5.2 17.
 Is JVA/ JHA conducted for all tasks performed under a Permit to Work (PTW)?
 18. Is JVA/JHA discussed with workforce prior to commencement of work?
-Legal 8.
-Other Requirements OGM/P-HSE-5.3 19.
+Legal & Other Requirements OGM/P-HSE-5.3 The state of the s 19.
 Are all applicable legal and other requirements identified & timely updated in the Regulatory Requirement Matrix and their compliance obligation status evaluated on periodic basis?
-Objec tives & Management Program OGM/P-HSE-5.4 20.
+Object tives & Management Program OGM/P-HSE-5.4 20 00 26.
 Is Annual HSE Plan developed and readily available?
 Is Progress against HSE Plan followed up?
 21. Are HSE Objective & Targets Management Programs formulated to reduce, manage or mitigate the impact of high rated risks?
-22. Are Annual HSE Plan, HSE Objective & Targets discussed, reviewed and followed up in HSE MRC?
-Comp petence & Awareness OGM/P-HSE-6.1 23.
-Based on TNA, is Annual HSE Training and Awareness Planner developed considering all essential HSE topics, and disseminated to all concerned?
+22 Are Annual HSE Plan, HSE Objective & Tarpets discussed, reviewed and followed up in HSE MRC7 Comp cetence & Awareness OGM/P-HSE-6.1 23.
+Based on TNA, is Annual HSE Training and Awareness Namer developed considering all essential HSE topics, and disseminated to all concerned?
 24. Do the selection of training facilitators/ instructors consider some eligibility criterion?
 25. Are HSE Trainings/ Awareness Sessions conducted at the identified frequencies?
 26. Is record of HSE Trainings/ Awareness Sessions maintained and are the sessions being attended by adequate number of personnel?